Gonzaga poised to beat North Carolina for first NCAA title

 Neither team covered in the national semifinals.
 North Carolina, a 4½-point favorite, edged Oregon 77-76.
 One bettor at South Point still cashed a big money-line ticket on the Tar Heels, wagering $525,000 to win $250,000.

-The Ducks trailed 77-71 with less than a minute left before cutting the deficit to 77-76 with 5.2 seconds left.
+The Ducks trailed 77-71 with less than a minute left before cutting the deficit to 77-76 with 5.2 seconds remaining.
 But Oregon never touched the ball again.

 After Meeks missed two free throws, North Carolina rebounded and Berry was fouled.
 After he missed a pair, Meeks grabbed the board and the Tar Heels ran out the clock.
 Many late over bettors suffered a bad beat as they needed only one more point to push the number over the closing total of 153½.